jmau111-org/iphone_security/README.md

 ### iPhone privacy basics

-You can opt out of various telemetries during the first install, but in case you missed it:
+You can opt out of various telemetries during the first install, but in case you missed it, here are some reminders:

+- [x] disable "Privacy preserving ad measurement" (Settings > Safari > Privacy preserving ad measurement), which is a misleading setting
+- [x] disable "Check for Apple Pay" (Settings > Safari > Check for Apple Pay)
+- [x] set "deny," or, at least, "ask" in "Settings for websites" in Safari (Settings > Safari > Settings for websites: location, microphone, etc)
 - [x] disable all Siri options if you don't need Siri (Settings > Siri & Search)
 - [x] disable analytics (Settings > Analytics & Improvments)
 - [x] disable Apple ads (Settings > Apple Advertising > Personalized Ads)
 - [x] remove unused Apps, including pre-packaged apps like "Weather" or "TV"
-- [x] disable fitness tracking if you don't need it (Settings > Motion & Fitness > Fitness tracking)
+- [x] disable fitness tracking (Settings > Motion & Fitness > Fitness tracking)
-- [x] disable location tracking if you don't need it (Settings > Privacy and Security > Location Services)
+- [x] disable location tracking (Settings > Privacy and Security > Location Services)
-- [x] disable app tracking if you don't need it (Settings > Privacy and Security > Tracking > Allow Apps to Request to Track)
+- [x] disable app tracking (Settings > Privacy and Security > Tracking > Allow Apps to Request to Track)
 - [x] hide your IP from trackers in Safari (Settings > Safari > Hide IP Address)
 - [x] restrict app access to your local network (Settings > Privacy and Security > Local Network)
 - [x] add a [camera cover](https://www.amazon.com/iphone-case-camera-cover/s?k=iphone+case+camera+cover)

+Apple lets you review app permissions with some granularity, so review it regularly: Settings > Privacy and Security.
+Unfortunately, it's a bit time-consuming, as you'll probably have to review each app, one by one, but it's worth it.

+Tracking is not free in terms of privacy, but also for the battery.
+It can literally drain your power, so only enable it when it's necessary, and you don't have to give a permanent access.

 ### iPhone security basics

 - [x] **don't** Jailbreak (unless you run the system as a security researcher or an iOS developer, but be aware of the consequences)
+- [x] don't disable Attention for Face ID
+- [x] don't allow your iPhone to be unlocked by your Apple Watch
+- [x] enable automatic updates and security hotfixes (Settings > General > Software Update > Automatic Updates)
+- [x] keep all apps up-to-date
+- [x] use an Alphanumeric Passcode instead of digits (Settings > Face ID & Passcode > Change Passcode > Passcode Options > Custom Alphanumeric Code)
+- [x] disable **all** options for lock screen (Settings > Face ID & Passcode > Allow access when locked)
 - [x] use a password manager (e.g., 1P)
-- [x] enable automatic updates and security hotfixes (Settings > General > Software Update > Automatic Updates
-- [x] keep all apps up-to-date
 - [x] don't click on links in unsollicited messages
 - [x] review app permissions (Settings > Privacy and Security)
 - [x] review third-party apps carefully **before** installing them: look at the ratings, the number of downloads, etc